leadertank/blog/README.md

 * ...

+Here is a list of changes made to this app

-Created blog app
+<li>Created blog app
-Created home page
+<li>Created home page
-Created about page
+<li>Created about page